Utagai/spice/README.md

 ## An Introduction

 The [Official MyAnimeList API](http://myanimelist.net/modules.php?go=api) needs lots of work and is pretty annoying to use.
+Here are some of the many issues:
+* Some of the documentation is just straight up incorrect (perhaps it was correct sometime ago).
+* There are MySQL bugs on MAL's end that must be circumvented.
+* There are severe limitations in what the API allows you to do, forcing the programmer's hand to write ugly scraping code.
+* Some of the ways to do simple things like updating an anime on a user's list requires an esoteric knowledge of MAL urls/queries that are no where on the documentation.

 Work and/or further development on it seems like a lost cause, since the developer(s) have far more pressing concerns with the site.

-This API aims to provide an easy to use Python API that wraps around MAL's REST-API.
+This API aims to provide an easy to use Python API that wraps around MAL's REST-API so that you don't have to experience any headaches.

 Name inspired by [Horo/Holo](http://myanimelist.net/character/7373/Holo) from [Spice and Wolf](http://myanimelist.net/anime/2966/Ookami_to_Koushinryou?q=Spice%20and%20Wolf).